Voluntary departure (United States): Voluntary departure while in removal proceedings prior to the hearing

-However, it is important to note that if an alien voluntarily departs at this stage, unlawful presence accrued up to that point is part of the alien's immigration record, and may create bars to re-entry depending on the length of unlawful presence.
+If an alien voluntarily departs at this stage, unlawful presence accrued up to that point is part of the alien's immigration record, and may create bars to re-entry depending on the length of unlawful presence.
 In particular, if the alien believes that his or her presence was not unlawful, or the alien believes that he or she may be eligible for some relief from removal (such as cancellation of removal or asylum) or may be eligible for Adjustment of Status despite unlawful presence (for instance, through the Legal Immigration Family Equity Act), then voluntary departure could be a bad choice from the alien's perspective.
 This is because these forms of relief or adjustment of status are only available if the alien is physically present in the United States.

 Another option offered to some aliens, that is sometimes confused with voluntary departure, is stipulated removal.
 Stipulated removal means that the alien is removed prior to the hearing, and requires the consent of both the alien and the Immigration Judge.
 However, unlike voluntary departure, stipulated removal carries with it all the penalties associated with a removal order, including a five-year re-entry bar and the possibility of reinstatement of removal upon subsequent re-entry.